Pen testing explained in plain language.

-If you are considering a pen test for your company or product, then you may be overwhelmed with various concerns and buzzwords.
+If you are considering a first-time pen test, then you may be overwhelmed with buzzwords.
 We'll help you sort those out.

 - Is penetration testing safe?